 The following scholarship is open to applicants in all fields of study, however there are specific eligibility requirements (see links below).

-- Fulbright Indigenous Scholarship sponsored by the Department Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+- Fulbright Indigenous Scholarship (TBC) sponsored by the Department of the Prime Minister and Cabinet.

 Fulbright State and Territory Scholarships

 Fulbright State and Territory Scholarships support study or research related to a topic or issue of importance to that state or territory.